Plagues & Cures

 History's deadliest outbreaks and the medicine that answered them

-The Black Death killed roughly half of Florence in 1348.
+The Black Death Florence suffered in 1348 killed roughly half the city.
 Boccaccio watched it happen, then turned the horror into the Decameron.

 Bleeding the Patient: Two Thousand Years of Bloodletting and the Four Humors

-George Washington's doctors bled him four times in his final hours, following two thousand years of medical theory built on the four humors.
+Bloodletting history's most famous case: George Washington's doctors bled him four times in his final hours, following centuries of medical theory on the four humors.

 John Snow and the Broad Street Pump: The Map That Ended a Cholera Epidemic